zhangyuanyang21/2025-AAAI-DCG/README.md

 }
 ```

-If you have any problems, contact me via zhangyuanyang@seu.edu.cn.
+If you have any problems, contact me via zhangyuanyang@seu.edu.cn